Teaching Machine Learning Fundamentals with LEGO Robotics: Results

 \subsection{Course design}

 As shown in \Cref{tab:course_design}, participants rated the course highly across all evaluated aspects, with mean scores ranging from 4.00 to 4.54 on a 5-point Likert scale.
-In particular, the clarity and understandability of presentations and examples (S5) and the enjoyment of hands-on activities (S7) received the highest ratings (both 4.54), indicating strong engagement and effective instruction.
-Other aspects, including the mathematical content (S1), the clarity and interest of data visualizations (S2–S3), and platform usability (S4), were also rated positively, suggesting that the course was both accessible and well-structured.
+In particular, the clarity and understandability of the presentations and examples (D5) and the enjoyment of hands-on activities (D7) received the highest ratings (both 4.54), suggesting strong engagement and positive reception of the instruction.
+Other aspects, including the mathematical content (D1), the clarity and interest of data visualizations (D2-D3), and platform usability (D4), were also rated positively, suggesting that the course was both accessible and well-structured.

 Participants also reported learning new AI concepts, enjoying the LEGO-based hands-on activities, and finding the course both fun and worth recommending to peers as a response to the open-ended feedback question.